ChinmayLad/neural-style-transfer/README.md

 During backward pass only `weigth[label:]` tensor are updated and rest remaing the same.
 Here weight and bias refer to ![\gamma](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cgamma) and ![\beta](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cbeta) used for normalization.

-## Result
+## Results

 <img src="/demo/image_table.png">

-We can also use to model to convert video into Artistic Styles
+The model is fast enough to convert video into Artistic Styles in real-time.
 <img src="/demo/demo.gif">

 ## References